Tennis-Defending champion Swiatek crashes out of French Open in quarter-finals

 “I just really enjoyed today.
 Before the start of the match I spoke to myself and said ‘It’s an important match but just enjoy because this is one of the best stadiums in the world’.”

-Swiatek benefited from her opponent’s early nerve to go 2-0 up, but she was not exactly settled herself, allowing Sakkari to break back right away.
+Swiatek benefited from her opponent’s early nerves to go 2-0 up, but she was not exactly settled herself, allowing Sakkari to break back right away.

 The defending champion struggled to cope with Sakkari’s brutal accelerations from the baseline and she showed her frustration on several occasions.